I can't imagine a day that the Democrats could be happier.

 Yeah.

-Uh Obama offered the clearest explanation yet of how an extremely careful politician allowed himself anywhere near a former 60s ra Oh, it was Michael Smirkonish.
+In an interview with the sympathetic conservative talk radio host, and I don't know who it is, the story doesn't say, Obama offered the clearest explanation yet of how an extremely careful politician allowed himself anywhere near a former 60s radical.

-Obama had assumed from Bill Ayers' stature in Chicago that he had been rehabilitated since his 1960s crimes.
+Oh, it was Michael Smirkonish, a former 60s radical who would become a Republican target, blah, blah, blob Obama had assumed from Bill Ayers' stature in Chicago that he had been rehabilitated since his 1960s crimes.

-Now let me tell folks, the door is opening wider here every day.
+Now, let me tell, folks, the door is opening wider here every day.

 He doesn't really know very well.

-He only worked with him at the Annenberg Challenge, this effort to socialize and revolutionize, revolutionary eyes.
+He only worked with him at the Annenberg Challenge, this effort to socialize and revolutionize, revolutionaryize, the public school system in Chicago.

 Of course, this says nothing about Ayers' little visit to Venezuela.